Available Monday-Friday from 9am-7pm

 What if I need extra support during a power cut?

 If you are a vulnerable person who may need extra support in the event of a power cut then you can apply to be placed on UK Power Networks Priority Services Register.
-If you tick the box on the application which allows UK Power Networks to share information with local utility companies then they will work with those companies to provide extra support in the event of a power cut.
+If you tick the box on the application which allows them to share information with local utility companies then they will work with those companies to provide extra support in the event of a power cut.
 The following categories of people are entitled to receive extra support:

 - Anyone who relies on medical equipment